 the provision of a default black screen.

-In conservation areas, advertising proposals will also be expected to demonstrate how they would conserve or enhance the character and appearance of the area, as required under Section 72 of the Planning (Listed Building and Conservation Areas) Act 1990
+In conservation areas, advertising proposals will also be expected to demonstrate how they would conserve or enhance the character and appearance of the area, as required under Section 72 of the Planning (Listed Building and Conservation Areas) Act 1990 (see Policies SHE1 – SHE 4 for further guidance on proposals in the historic environment).

 Design and Installation of Shop Fronts and Roller Shutters